HimesGroup/BMIN503_Final_Project/README.md

 # BMIN503/EPID600 Final Project
+》 WGCNA Application of Lung Adenocarcinoma on TCGA Data

 This repository contains templates for your final written report and GitHub repository.
 Follow the instructions below to clone this repository, and then turn in your final project's code via a pull request to this repository.